ergo-services/ergo/examples/gensaga/README.md

 Saga3.
 Received result from worker with value "Hello World" Saga3. ...sent result "Hello World!" to the parent saga for TX#25333.23216.0 Saga3.
-Canceled TX#25333.23216.0 with reason: "parent saga <59AA5040.0.1008> is down" Worker terminated on Saga3 with reason "normal" Worker started on Saga4 with value "Hello Wo"
+Canceled TX#25333.23216.0 with reason: "parent saga <59AA5040.0.1008> is down" Worker terminated on Saga3 with reason: "normal" Worker started on Saga4 with value "Hello Wo"
 Saga4.
 Received result from worker with value "Hello Wor" Saga4. ...sent TX#25333.23216.0 further, to the Saga3 on Node3 (Next#179533.23216.0)